honthao/bird-classifier/README.md

 ##### 2.2) Resize Images

-Resize the images to 224x224 instead of 128x128.
+Resize the images to 224x224 instead of 128x128 to avoid losing important features information of the images that the model needs to learn.
 This helps increasing the accuracy to 81.2%

 ```python
 train_transforms = transforms.Compose([